civiform/docs/docs/contributor-guide/developer-guide/releasing.md

 ### 1. Find the most recent commit that is passing CI for all staging environments:

-Find the commit SNAPSHOT id from one of the following, and extract SHA from it.
+Find the commit SNAPSHOT id from one of the following, and extract the SHA from it.
 The SHA is the middle item in the SNAPSHOT-sha-hash ID

 #### From Deployment-bot